ganatrask/awesome-lerobot/dataset_cleaning/README.md

 # Clean and Combine LeRobot Datasets

+Recording all episodes correctly during data collection is tedious and nearly impossible due to the difficulty of teleoperation.
+We provide a script that allows developers to select episodes from different datasets and combine them into a single LeRobot dataset.

+Please note: Here we assume the episode duration is the same across all episodes from different datasets.
+If you want to filter and merge datasets with different episode durations, please submit a PR to change the script.

+## Step 1: Generate judge.jsonl file and add your judgments

 ```bash
 export HUGGINGFACE_HUB_TOKEN=your_huggingface_token_here
 ```

-Here we assume the episode duration is the same across all episodes from different datasets.
-If you want to filter and merge datasets with different episode durations, please submit a PR to change the script.

-## Step 1: Generate judge.jsonl file and add your judgments

 Create a judgment file where each episode is scored based on data quality: